theCaravan/raspberrypi-athan-clock/README.md

 Requirements:
 - Unicorn HAT Mini https://shop.pimoroni.com/en-us/products/unicorn-hat-mini
 - Slack to post error messages: https://slack.com/
+- Systemd to run the clock on boot

 Set your internal clock in your Raspberry Pi to your local time and update the GPS coordinates in your main.py file to a location close enough for you.